-There will be a mandatory Safety Training meeting at the race Start Line for Van 1 and at Major Exchange Six for Van 2 (Ultra teams need only attend safety training at the start).
-Each team is required to have all team members attend the Safety Training.
-The Safety Training will last approximately 10-15 minutes.
-Each van will receive a safety packet at the training.
-The safety packet will include items that will need to be displayed in the vehicle along with the safety rules.
-Please arrive at least 1 hour early to the Start Line and Exchange Six to give yourself adequate time to attend Safety Training.
+There will be a mandatory safety training at the race start line for van 1 and at exchange 6 for van 2 (Ultra teams need only attend safety training at the start).
+Each team is required to have all team members attend the safety training.
+The Safety training will last approximately 10-15 minutes.
+Each van will pick up flags and all other race materials after training.
+Along with other items picked up, teams will pick up van bib stickers which need to be displayed on all team vehicles.
+Please arrive at least 1 hour early to the start line or exchange 6 to give yourself adequate time to attend safety training.